Global warming is local, and Liberty Hill leads the resistance.

 In a city famous for traffic and smog, it's no secret that pollution is a serious problem for Los Angeles.
 But for low income communities and communities of color, the dangers of exposure to environmental hazards are most severe.
-People who live in "environmental justice neighborhoods," which are characterized by a combination of economic disadvantage and dangerous pollution, are at a greater risk for cancer, and are more likely to face exposure to industrial fossil fuel pollution than residents of affluent areas.
+People who live in "environmental justice neighborhoods" combining economic disadvantage and dangerous pollution are at a greater risk for cancer and other health consequences than residents of affluent areas.
 For Liberty Hill, environmental justice is a cornerstone of social justice.
 We currently have three programs in place to fight for a safer, healthier, greener L.A.

 - Liberty Hill is a founding member of Stand Together Against Neighborhood Drilling (STAND-LA), a coalition of community organizations on the frontlines of ending oil drilling in residential neighborhoods.
 We provide grants and other support to STAND LA member organizations for their community organizing and public education activities.
 For more on Liberty Hill's support for Angelenos impacted by urban oil extraction, see our 2015 report Drilling Down: the Community Consequences of Expanded Oil Drilling and Development, a detailed study on the issue.